vchatterji/tpm2-luks/README.md

 sudo chown account:secure /secure
 # Allow members of secure group to read/write/execute from /secure
 sudo chmod -R g+rwx /secure
+# Allow no other users to access /secure
+sudo chmod -R o-rww /secure
 # Add a system account to run systemd services from /secure
 sudo useradd --system secservice
 # Add the user to the secure group